DrSiemer/CodeMerger/README.md

     - Click "Define Instructions" to add a project-specific introduction or conclusion that will be wrapped around the merged code block
     - You can click the "Load Defaults" icon in this window to populate the fields with your predefined default prompts from the Settings
 - **Copy Code**
     - Click "Copy Code Only" to merge the selected files and prepend your custom prompt (configured in Settings).
-This is useful for providing ongoing context to an LLM
+This is useful for providing ongoing context to an LLM.
+The keyboard shortcut for this action is **`Ctrl+Shift+C`**.
     - If you added instructions, a "Copy with Instructions" button will appear to include your project-specific intro/outro text.
-This is ideal for starting a new conversation
+This is ideal for starting a new conversation.
+The keyboard shortcut for this action is **`Ctrl+C`**.
+- **Paste Changes**
+    - To apply changes from a language model, you can use the paste functionality.
+    - Pressing **`Ctrl+V`** will open the "Paste Changes" window, allowing you to review and apply the code from your clipboard.
+    - Pressing **`Ctrl+Shift+V`** will apply the changes from your clipboard immediately, without opening the review window (unless new files need to be created).
 - **Compact Mode**
     - Minimize the main window to activate the compact mode panel.
+All keyboard shortcuts (`Ctrl+C`, `Ctrl+Shift+C`, `Ctrl+V`, and `Ctrl+Shift+V`) are also active in this mode.
     - The panel contains two primary buttons:
         - **Copy (Instructions/Code Only)**: A single adaptive button for copying code.
             - It appears as "Copy with Instructions" if you have defined instructions for the project, and "Copy Code Only" if you have not.